 However, after purchasing and installing the UCO LD Reporting Plugin, it became immediately clear that the provided protection does not meet his "primary requirement", i.e. protecting the eLearning module URLs.

 In fact, according to its documentation, the plugin only offers basic content protection that restricts viewing of the content to signed-in users only.

-Allan gives us a specific example.
-After adding or importing the eLearning content to an LD Lesson via a .zip file, the UCO LD Reporting plugin will generate a resultant button link code.
-And it looks like the following:
+Allan gave us a specific example.
+After adding or importing the eLearning content to a LD Lesson via a .zip file, the UCO LD Reporting plugin will generate a resultant button link code which looks like the following: